-The Group will assess the future expected profitability of insurance contracts using the pricing analysis prepared by the Appointed Actuary on an annual basis.
+The Group will assess the future expected profitability of insurance contracts using the pricing analysis prepared by the Appointed Actuary annually.
 The pricing analysis and the resultant reporting is undertaken at the Workers Compensation Industry Classification (WIC) code level.
-Accordingly, the Group will review whether insurance contracts are expected to be onerous, no significant chance of being onerous, or other at a WIC code level annually.
+Accordingly, the Company will review whether insurance contracts are expected to be onerous, no significant chance of being onerous, or other at a WIC code level annually.

-Should any of the WIC code groups be found to be onerous, the expected loss will be measured based on an estimation of fulfilment cash flows and the loss will be recognised in the statement of comprehensive income.
+Should any of the WIC code groups be found to be onerous, the expected loss will be measured based on an estimation of fulfilment cash flows and the loss will be recognised in the Statement of Comprehensive Income.
 The loss may be mitigated somewhat by applicable reinsurance contracts and hence related income from reinsurance recoveries will be recognised (equal to the gross loss component multiplied by the quota share or excess of loss recovery rate).